DavAug/chi/docs/source/getting_started/quick_overview.rst

-Note that in this case the posteriors of :math:`\mu _{k_e}` and :math:`\sigma _{k_e}` are largely dominated by the prior distribution as 3 patients are not informative enough to influence the posterior distribution significantly.
+Note that in this case the posteriors of :math:`\mu _{k_e}` and :math:`\sigma _{k_e}` are largely dominated by the prior distribution as 3 patients are not informative enough to substantially influence the posterior distribution.

 This concludes the quick overview of chi.
 You now know how to use chi to simulate mechanistic model outputs, measurements and population models.
 You